tessamcdonnel/STAT-217-R-Course/chapter7.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:9048bc1deb
 ## Using aov() function to test multiple means

-To test if average post-treatment weights `Postwt` differs among the treatment categories, we use the `aov()` function.
+To test if average post-treatment weights `Postwt` differs among the treatment categories, we can use the `aov()` function.

 Similar structure to the two sample t-test, we list the quantitative variable first, followed by the categorical.
 We're going to save these in an object so that we can get a summary of the results.